-|Current Job:||Foreign Service Officer - U.S. Department of State|
+|Current Job:||Career Foreign Service Officer at the U.S. Department of State|

-How did Tech and INTA help you get where you are?
+How did Tech and the Nunn School help you get where you are?

 Georgia Tech and the Sam Nunn School provided me with a solid theoretical and practical foundation so that I could continue to learn and adapt to foreign policy challenges related to my job as a foreign service officer.
-I think that INTA provides the right balance so that students are challenged to focus on current political and economic issues without forgetting about the historical or cultural context of each issue.
+I think that the Nunn School provides the right balance so that students are challenged to focus on current political and economic issues without forgetting about the historical or cultural context of each issue.
 It is just as important to focus on international relations theory as it is to focus on, for example, practical applications of international security policy.
 The Sam Nunn School provides opportunities for students to be very good at the fundamentals of international affairs and to expand on individual student interests through additional courses in political philosophy, science and technology, and of course foreign languages.

 What advice you would give current students at Tech as well as the Sam Nunn School specifically?

-What is something that you got from studying INTA at Tech?
+What is something that you got from studying International Affairs at Tech?